 When it comes to programming for CrossFit, it is all about timing and order.

-The way I think about it is through the idea of ‘unlocking ability’ and then maintaining it while working on other areas .
-For example, lets take Jen as an example.
+The way I think about it is through the idea of ‘unlocking ability’ and then maintaining it while working on other areas.
+For example, let’s take an imaginary CrossFitter named Jen as an example.
 Jen has been going CrossFit for 1 year and her barbell and locomotion capacity has progressed well.
-But, Jen is still using bands for her pull ups and dips.
-She also has to scale for a HSPU and Muscle Ups.
+But, Jen is still using bands for her pull-ups and dips.
+She also has to scale for an HSPU and Muscle Ups.

 In this situation, it would be worthwhile for Jen to spent 3-6 months progressing her crossfit gymnastics training so that she no longer has to scale those movements.
-She can spent those 6 months to unlock kipping pull ups, dips, hspus, and maybe muscle ups.
+She can spend those 6 months to unlock kipping pull-ups, dips, hspus, and maybe muscle ups.
 Once has those down, the can then maintain and build them through the weekly WOD’s at her gym.